 Science Videos

 Playing videos for your students to teach them about science is a useful tool.
 We can read and tell our students about different occurrences, such as the butterfly life cycle or how the seasons change, but showing children via video makes that concept come to life.
-Youtube is an excellent source for videos that you can easily share with your class.
-There is even an app called Youtube Kids that you could download for your tablet.
+YouTube is an excellent source for videos you can easily share with your class.
+There is even an app called YouTube Kids that you can download for your tablet.

 Spring Resources for the Classroom